lathama/Stanley_Plane_Identification/README.md

 ## TODO

-- Deeper topics on other manufacturers
+- [ ] Deeper topics on other manufacturers
-- Full line of Stanley planes and scrapers
+- [ ] Full line of Stanley planes and scrapers
+      - [ ] Block Planes to start

+## Ideas

+- Print drawings of planes and parts
+- Replacement tote and knob drawings

 ## Resources